Alfthrpy/storage-checking/README.md

 ## Features

 - Calculates and displays the size of each folder.
-- Lists folders that are larger than 500MB.
 - Allows you to navigate into subdirectories and repeat the process.

 ## Installation